 - 28 oz tomato puree (canned or fresh is fine.
 I use canned)

-- 2 tbsp oregano (minced, sub with 2 tsp dry.
+- 2 tablespoon oregano (minced, sub with 2 teaspoon dry.
 Or use basil)

-- 1 tsp paprika (or red pepper flakes, use more or less according to your taste)
+- 1 teaspoon paprika (or red pepper flakes, use more or less according to your taste)

 - 16 oz rigatoni (or any hardy pasta.
 See substitution options above)